 Having a family history of osteoporosis or hip fracture.

 Having an inflammatory condition such as rheumatoid arthritis, chronic obstructive pulmonary disorder (COPD) or Crohn’s disease.
+Discover more on the conditions related to Crohn’s disease in our article.

 Having an overactive thyroid or parathyroid gland, or another condition that affects your hormone-producing glands.